DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/13-Named-Continuous-Distributions.md

 $$
 The `dgamma` function exists in `R` too.
 In plain language, explain what `dgamma` returns.
 I'm not looking for the definition found in `R` documentation.
 I'm looking for a simple description of what that function returns.
 Is the output of `dgamma` useful?
 If so, how?

 6. Advanced.
 You may have heard of the 68-95-99.7 rule.
 This is a helpful rule of thumb that says if a population has a normal distribution, then 68% of the data will be within one standard deviation of the mean, 95% of the data will be within two standard deviations and 99.7% of the data will be within three standard deviations.
 Create a function in `R` that has two inputs (a mean and a standard deviation).
 It should return a vector with three elements: the probability that a randomly selected observation from the normal distribution with the inputted mean and standard deviation lies within one, two and three standard deviations.
-Test this function with several values of mu and sd.
+Test this function with several values of the `mu` and `sd`.
 You should get the same answer each time.

 7. Derive the mean of a general uniform distribution, $U(a,b)$.